yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

 ]);
 ```

+> [!NOTE]
-**Note:** The web application only starts the lending agent (`ember-aave`) and the swapping agent (`ember-camelot`).
+> The web application only starts the lending agent (`ember-aave`) and the swapping agent (`ember-camelot`).
 Other agents like `ember-pendle` or `ember-lp` must be started and run as separate server processes via the [docker compose](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/compose.yml) file.
 The frontend then connects to these active servers using the specified URLs.
 To run these example agents, or any other custom agents refer to the next section.

 ### Integrating a Custom Agent